2 young boys in Kananga marvel at the camera and their faces on the camera screen.

 Makumba School allows the church to meet in a classroom

 Typical village setting.
-Lady sitting against the kitchen pantry
+Ladies sitting next to the kitchen pantry

 George teaching a Bible lesson

-Visiting musicians singing at the meeting with “hand-made” guitars
+Visiting musicians singing at the Makumba outreach – playing their “hand-made” instruments

-Michael setting up the Virtual Communications equipment in Kabuyu church
+Michael setting up in Kabondo.
+Preparing for the Kabondo church

 The ministry of Come Go With us has grown tremendously over the past 12 years to the point that it takes a staff of 9 and the outside support of about a dozen other Zambian volunteers to cover all of the ministry “bases”.
 As this ministry has grown, so has our support base and the provisions that are needed to maintain our staff; our facilities; and all these other ministry needs.
 God has been an amazing provider these first 12 years.

 Teach over 500 children every week at the Good News Club

 Minister to a community of over 1500 households in Maloni

 Are scheduled to plant and build a community church in Maloni in January